Don’t tell me you missed last month’s quiz!!! Here it is again with the answer to follow:

 Do we need a picture of The Beatles?

 Check!
-(Leave it to you, Mom, to create an incident at Whole Foods!)
-The important thing is, you struck a blow for Truth and Rock ‘n’ Roll!….again!
-To the extent that anyone knew what you were talking about.
-I guess no one ever said homeopathy was going to be easy.
-What are we doing?
+Leave it to you, Mom, to create an incident at Whole Foods!
+The important thing is, you struck a chord for Truth in Rock ‘n’ Roll!….Again!
+To the extent that anyone cared.

 Hi again, Elaine.
-Santi had just come out of the bath and I had wrapped him up and put him in his PJ’s and robe and put him to bed under the duvet.
-I know it’s a bit much but the house was cold and with wet hair I was afraid he would get sick.
+I thought this would make a great quiz case for you!
+Santiago had just come out of the bath and I had wrapped him up and put him in his PJ’s and robe and put him to bed under the duvet.
+I know it was a bit much but the house was cold and with wet hair I was afraid he would get sick.
 He had been a bit complain-y all day but I had not paid much attention to it; this was at night.

 Here it is!
 (Eat your heart out, Beatles!)